apache/hudi/hudi-io/README.md

 +----------------+-----------+
 ```

-For Data Index, the "Key Bytes" part is formated as (same as the key format in the Data Block):
+For Data Index, the "Key Bytes" part has the following format (same as the key format in the Data Block):

 ```
  0                   1                   2                   3